poingstudios/godot-admob-android/README.md

 - Seamless integration with Mediation partners: **AdColony**, **Meta**, **Vungle**. 💰
 - CI/CD for streamlined development and deployment. 🔄🚀
 - Features a dedicated [Godot Plugin](https://github.com/Poing-Studios/Godot-AdMob-Editor-Plugin), reducing the need for extensive coding. 🔌
+- There is also an [iOS plugin](https://github.com/Poing-Studios/godot-admob-ios) available, which has the same behavior. 🍎

 ## 🙋‍♂️How to use